secretstartups/handbook/people-group/learning-and-development/linkedin-learning/index/html.md

 [add Video overview of the experience including How to access from the LXP]

+You can download the LinkedIn Learning app on your phone.
+You can take learning wherever you go!

 ### Take Time out to Learn

-[add text here]
+You can take time to learn about something that will help you in your current role.
+You can learn about things that can help you in a future role (maybe you are an aspiring manager).
+You can also taime time to learn about things that are just fun for you like graphic design, drawing, or mindfulness.

+Finding courses and skills to learn about just got easier with access to LinkedIn Learning.
+We have a [take time out to learn campaign](/handbook/people-group/learning-and-development/learning-initiatives/#take-time-out-to-learn-campaign) where we encourage our team members to take time out of their work week to learn.
+That may be learning more to improve current skills or learning new skills completely.

 ## Recommended Learning Paths

-We have outlined some recommended learning paths for different roles at GitLab.
-This is not an exhaustive list, but it is a good start if you are new to the tool.
+We have outlined recommended learning paths for different roles at GitLab.
+This is not an exhaustive list, but it is a good start if you are new to using the tool.

 ### All Team Members
 - [Confronting Bias: Thriving Across our Differences](https://www.linkedin.com/learning/confronting-bias-thriving-across-our-differences/introduction-by-arianna-huffington?u=2255073)